 Trier was also the birthplace of Karl Marx, and today features nine UNESCO world heritage sites; as such, it has more than earned its ranking as one of Germany's top destinations.
 From things to see and do to where to stay, discover ancient and not-as-ancient history with our complete guide to Trier.

 History of Trier

-Close to the French border, the effects of the Thirty Years' War had harsh effects on the city.
-The French took over the entire area and Napoleon arrived in 1804.
-In 1818, Karl Marx was born in Trier.
-During the First World War Trier became a French garrison city with its major, Charles de Gaulle.
-The Second World War resulted in more destruction.
+As Trier is located close to the French border, the effects of the Thirty Years' War had harsh effects on the city in the 1600s.
+The French occupied the entire area several times before Napoleon arrived in 1804 and made the city a diocese.
+During the First World War, Trier became a French garrison city with its major, Charles de Gaulle.
+The Second World War resulted in more destruction and subsequent rebuilding.

 The High Cathedral of Saint Peter in Trier (Hohe Domkirche St. Peter zu Trier) was originally built by Constantine the Great, the first Christian Roman Emperor.
-Fitting of the oldest city, it is the oldest church in Germany.
-The Cathedral of Trier houses great works of art and a holy relic that draws many pilgrims: the Holy Robe, the garment said to be worn by Jesus when he was crucified.
-Since 1986 it has been listed as part of the UNESCO World Heritage attractions in Trier.
+The oldest church in Germany, it houses great works of art and a relic that draws many pilgrims: the Holy Robe, the garment said to be worn by Jesus when he was crucified.
+Since 1986, it has been listed as part of the UNESCO World Heritage attractions in Trier.

 Main Market of Trier